ferrats-fr/ferrats-fr.github.io/_pages/access.md

 ## Airports

-* 60 minutes fro Grenoble Airport (GNB) with cheap winter flights from many airports in the UK
+* 60 minutes from Grenoble Airport (GNB) with cheap winter flights from many airports in the UK and regular bus shuttle service
-* 90 minutes from Lyon Airport (LYS) with year-round flights
+* 80 minutes drive from Lyon Airport (LYS) with year-round flights and regular bus shuttle service
-* 2 hours from Geneva Airport (GVA) with year-round easy-jet flights from many airports in the UK
+* 100 minutes drive from Geneva Airport (GVA) with year-round easy-jet flights from many airports in the UK

+## Getting around Grenoble

+There is an excellent tram and bus service throughout Grenoble, and also a city-bike rental system.
+There are park-and-ride car-parks on the edge of town (nearest one to us is in Gieres) or you can drive into town which is just over 20 minutes from the house.

-## Public Transport
+## Public transport to/from our hamlet

 The
 [G70](http://www.tougo.fr/Pratique/Plans-et-horaires/Lignes-urbaines-et-Citadines/G70-Saint-Martin-d-Uriage-Gieres)